zzz6519003/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/overview.md

 :pouting_cat: Be transferred from one owner to another.

+> **What we won't cover:**
+> - Writing tests for our pallet.
+> - Declaring a configuration for the genesis of our chain.
+>
+> These fall outside the scope of this tutorial.
+You can refer to the [how-to guides](/docs/intro) on how to do this once you've completed this tutorial series.

 ---
 Bringing things down to a more granular level, this translates to the following application design:
 1. [**Basic setup**](basic-setup).
 We'll need to spin up a Substrate node and create a custom pallet